beccasaurus/rack-stack/README.md

   run FooApp.new
 end

-# and feel free to #remove named applications
+# Feel free to #remove named applications
 rack_stack.remove :my_middleware

-# or manipulate the stack Array directly (with the help of RackStack::use/run/map)
+# You can also manipulate the stack Array directly.
+#
+# For example, if you want to put a #use statement *first*, you can:
+rack_stack.stack.unshift RackStack.use(:my_middleware, SomeMiddleware)

+# ...

+#
 rack_stack.stack.insert 1, RackStack.use(:my_middleware, SomeMiddleware)
 ```

+ - RackStack.use/map/run must be used to create the object to manually insert into RackStack#stack

 Use as Middleware
 -----------------